Lakeland Family Chiropractic

 Unlike other massage therapies, a sports massage is not focused as much on relaxation.
 Instead, individuals receiving a sports massage can expect treatment that works to prevent and treat injuries related to athletic activities.
 Massage therapists performing sports massages use faster strokes combined with facilitated stretching to loosen the muscles and encourage flexibility.
 Individuals who regularly participate in sporting events or work out often may want to consider a sports massage as part of their ongoing treatment.

 Everybody differs in the need for massage therapy, but understanding which techniques are appropriate for types of aches, pains and stress relief is the first step toward healing.
-If you are considering adding massage therapy to your self-care routine or are considering a change to your current treatment technique, contact Lakeland Family Chiropractic for a consultation.
+If you are considering adding massage therapy to your self-care routine or are considering a change to your current treatment technique, contact Lakeland Family Chiropractic for a consultation or to get a massage at our office in Auburn.

 Published: September 15th, 2016